United States men's national rugby union team

-The United States men's national rugby union team represents the United States in men's international rugby union.
-Nicknamed the Eagles, it is controlled by USA Rugby, the national governing body for the sport of rugby union in the United States.
-USA Rugby is a member of Rugby Americas North, one of six regional governing bodies under World Rugby.
-Until rugby returned to Olympic competition, with sevens at the 2016 Rio Games, the United States was the reigning Olympic rugby champion, having defeated the one other competitor in 1920 and the two other competitors at the 1924 Summer Olympics.
+The United States men's national rugby union team, nicknamed the Eagles, represents the United States in men's international rugby union competitions.
+USA Rugby is the national governing body for the sport of rugby union in the United States, and is a member of Rugby Americas North, one of six regional governing bodies under World Rugby.
+Until rugby returned to Olympic competition, with sevens at the 2016 Rio Games, the United States was the reigning Olympic rugby champion, having won gold at the 1920 and 1924 Summer Olympics.